Code-Of-The-Crescent/LearningResources/README.md

 these out as there are many resources and this is aimed at more of a general audience interested in getting into development, rather than specialist materials.
 I will however list some of the more engaging resources I come across.

+Repos and Personal contains links to some of my own repositories, this includes ready to use frameworks, templates, containers, and papers.

+I have only included the books which I believe to have been most useful in my journey as a developer.
+These are books I would consider essential for all engineers.

 <br />

 ___